MountainHills/spring-boot-thymeleaf-tailwind/README.md

 # Spring Boot - Thymeleaf & TailwindCSS

-I wanted to use Thymeleaf because I wanted to a server-side rendered web application.
+I wanted to use Thymeleaf because I wanted to create a server-side rendered web application.

-While I'm familiar with using a frontend framework like React.
-I still want to explore a more traditional server rendered approach just because.
+While I'm familiar with using a frontend framework like React, I still want to explore a more traditional server rendered approach just because.

 I wanted to see how far I'll go with it and see how it works.